At Dorchester St Birinus we aim for all our children to

 We are passionate about exposing our children to a range of exciting and diverse texts.
 We stock our library with the idea that the books children read should provide mirrors (where they see their own self reflected in what they read) and windows (an opportunity to see into a different world).

-Children learn to write in a range of contexts by following planned 'learning journeys' which may be linked to a text or an experience.
+Children learn to write in a range of contexts by following planned 'learning journeys' which are linked to a specific text.
 We teach our children about the effect of their writing on their reader, developing their knowledge of word types and widening their vocabulary.
 We also follow the National Curriculum guidance with regard to teaching our children grammar and spelling skills so that by the time they leave us in Year 6, our children can communicate effectively in writing.